 - Simply negotiate more flexible working hours in your current role

-- Find a new part-time job
+- Find a new job (part-time or full-time)

 - Start a business in a field that interests you

 - Start a new career in a different field

 - Kick off your semi-retired life with a mini-retirement or sabbatical

 - Work as a freelancer